ivanpanshin/malawi_1st_place/README.md

 5. Inference

 - To inference the regression model on new data, create a new `.csv` file similar to `data/annotations/test.csv` that contains base names of files in `data/Images`.
 Then specify path to that `.csv` in `configs/dataset/test/test.csv` at `ann_path`.
 The predictions will be saved at the path specified at `configs/trainer/test.yaml`.
+- To inference the object detection model on new data, have a new SampleSubmission.csv that has the same format as competition one, and have all the images in `data/test_images`.
 - When it comes to re-training, we recommend training from scratch, since it's easier in terms of setting up LRs for each re-training.

 6. Run time